SAP-samples/teched2021-DAT161/exercises/dd1/README.md

 3. Verify the results in the ***Data Preview*** by pressing ***F8***.
 The ABAP CDS View should still provide the same data as before delta-enabling.<br><br>

 We have now enabled our Sales Order object CDS View for Change Data Capture and are able to obtain any delta from one of the involved tables.<br>
+SAP

-In the next session, we test the Initial Load and Delta Load capabilities with a small, exemplary Data Intelligence Pipeline implementation.
+In the next session, we test the Initial Load and Delta Load capabilities with a small, exemplary SAP Data Intelligence Pipeline implementation.

 ## Deep Dive 1.5 - Integrate ABAP CDS Views in SAP Data Intelligence Pipelines